top of page

 If I’m not calm, I’m doing it wrong.

 Not quite.
 Calm can arise, but it’s not the goal.
 Restlessness, boredom, joy, irritation, all of it belongs.
-Meditation is about meeting your experience as it is.
+Meditation is the practice of meeting what is here, not what I wish was here.

 Not quite.
 The breath is one doorway.
 In this course, we explore many doorways that lead us into presence: body sensations, relational awareness, and conscious movement, partner inquiry, etc.